MicroEJ/docs/PlatformDeveloperGuide/advanceTrace.rst

 Principle
 =========

-MicroEJ allows method execution to be profiled.
+MicroEJ Core Engine allows method execution to be profiled.
 The following two new hooks functions are used for that:

 - ``LLMJVM_MONITOR_IMPL_on_invoke_method`` called at the start of the method invocation.
 - ``LLMJVM_MONITOR_IMPL_on_return_method`` called when returning from the invoked method.

-Calling these functions each time a method is invoked can slow down the whole application, so these functions are not called by default when event tracing is enabled and started.
+Calling these functions each time a method is invoked will slow down the application execution, so these functions are not called by default when event tracing is enabled and started.

 .. note::